-Any part of this publication, including the illustrations (except items taken from other publications where the authors do not hold copyright) may be copied, reproduced or adapted to meet local needs, without permission from the author/s or publisher, provided the parts reproduced are distributed free, or at cost and not for commercial ends, and the source is fully acknowledged as given below.
-Please send copies of any materials in which text or illustrations have been used to WEDC Publications.
+This guide is one of a series of published learning resources which are available for purchase in print or available to download free of charge from the WEDC Knowledge Base.
+Any part of this publication, including the illustrations (except items taken from other publications where WEDC does not hold copyright) may be copied, reproduced or adapted to meet local needs, without permission from the author/s or publisher, provided the parts reproduced are distributed free, or at cost and not for commercial ends and the source is fully acknowledged.
+Please send copies of any materials in which text or illustrations have been used to WEDC at the address given below.